 The theoretical and empirical potential of contextual (place) research, combined with the failure of conventional theories and methods to procure this potential, led Dunn and Cummins to guest-edit a special edition of Social Science and Medicine (Volume 65, 2007).
-The purpose of the various articles in this special edition (which ranged from position papers to exploratory empirical studies) was to point toward new theories and methods that do a better job of "placing health research in context" in order to "address the unanswered questions about the importance of social and geographical context for health variation" [25].
+The purpose of the various articles in this special edition (which ranged from position papers to exploratory empirical studies) was to point toward new theories and methods that do a better job of "placing health research in context" in order to "address the unanswered questions about the importance of social and geographical context for health variation" [27].
 The new theories embraced included a relational approach to place and health (which comes out of geography, structuration theory, informal reciprocity and actor network theory) and complexity science.
-The new methods included qualitative method, geographical method, cluster analvsis, network method, and agent-based modeling.
-In terms of unanswered questions, the issues all revolved around arriving at a rigorously defined theory of place that can (a) handle the complex (i.e., nonlinear, emergent, self-organizing, multi-level) causal pathways typical of places and (b) explain how these complex pathways impact health.
-For example, in terms of our reading of Dunn and Cummins' special edition [25], while arguments vary, a definitional theme exists, which can be stated as such: people and places need to be integrated; related, places need to be thought of in holistic or systems terms as complex, emergent entities; furthermore, places need to be seen as functioning at multiple levels of scale; operating with open-ended boundaries; fluid, mobile and evolving; not constrained by traditional notions of space and time; comprised of nonlinear feedback loops and causal pathways; with subjective histories and multiple social meanings; emerging out of the intersection of the micro and macro, the local and global, and agency and structure; and, finally, as nodes in a larger network of places and environmental forces.
+The new methods included many of the latest developments in computational and complexity science method, including geospatial modeling, qualitative complexity, social network analysis, agent-based modeling, topographical neural nets, etc. In terms of unanswered questions, the issues all revolved around arriving at a rigorously defined theory of place that can (a) handle the complex (i.e., nonlinear, emergent, self-organizing, multi-level) causal pathways typical of places and (b) explain how these complex pathways impact health.
+For example, in terms of our reading of Dunn and Cummins' special edition [27], while arguments vary, a definitional theme exists, which can be stated as such: people and places need to be integrated; related, places need to be thought of in holistic or systems terms as complex, emergent entities; furthermore, places need to be seen as functioning at multiple levels of scale; operating with open-ended boundaries; fluid, mobile and evolving; not constrained by traditional notions of space and time; comprised of nonlinear feedback loops and causal pathways; with subjective histories and multiple social meanings; emerging out of the intersection of the micro and macro, the local and global, and agency and structure; and, finally, as nodes in a larger network of places and environmental forces.
 In short, places need to be treated as complex systems.

 Around the same time that Dunn and Cummins published their special edition, a handful of related articles and books (a few of which were published by the authors included in Dunn and Cummins' special edition) made a similar call.
-The main difference in these publications, however, was that complexity science, both theoretically and methodologically, was front and center in their argument [2],[6], [22], [23], [28], [32], [38].
-They also explicitly theorized place (a.k.a. context, schools, communities, cities, counties, countries) as a complex system.
+The main difference in these publications, however, was that complexity science, both theoretically and methodologically, was front and center in their argument [2, 7, 24, 25, 30, 34, 40].
+They also explicitly theorized place (a.k.a. context, schools, communities, cities, countries, countries) as a complex system.
 Let us explain.